barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

 I am free to select any modeling algorithm to make the forecasts, but I need to justify the final model that I select to make predictions.

 In the exploration, I explored four supervised machine learning algorithms: linear regression, linear regression with VIF applied, support vector machines, and gradient boost regression.
 Support vector machines provided the most accurate model, but the gradient boost regression model also provided another precise model.
-Ultimately, I recommend the SVM model over the gradient boost model provided that the use of computational resources is not an issue.
+Ultimately, I recommend the SVM model over the gradient boost model provided that the use of computational resources and time are not an issue.

 As part of the modeling process, I explored multicollinearity in the model since the linear regression model yielded an R-squared of 1.
 Ultimately, I removed several variables that exhbited high correlation as identified initially using a correlation matrix and then applying VIF.